 - Idle – steady constant light

-- Off - the LED is off
+- Off – your WD Passport drive is off

 WD Elements vs My Passport Speed Test

-The My passport was 4% faster on USB 3.0 performance
+The My Passport was 4% faster on USB 3.0 performance.

-The pure read performance was 101 Mb/s.
-3% faster, versus 98 Mb/s on the WD Elements Portable.
+Versus 98 Mb/s on the WD Elements Portable.

-Write performance was 103 Mb/s 4% faster, versus 99.2 Mb/s
+Write performance on the WD My Passport was 103 Mb/s 4% faster, versus 99.2 Mb/s.

 Here is a link to the test results page.
 Take a look.

-What do Users Think?
+What Do Users Think?

-About a 12 inch USB cable in the WD Elements box
+About a 12 inch USB cable in the WD Elements box.

-Each box comes with a Quick start guide.
+Each box comes with a Quick Start Guide.